H.R. 2970: National Veterans Advocate Act of 2025

 2

-The National Veterans’ Advocate must send reports to the Senate and House Committees on Veterans’ Affairs two times a year, on March 30 and September 30, covering office operations, veteran problem trends, mitigation efforts, and independent legislative recommendations.
-The bill specifically bars the Secretary or any other VA official from reviewing those recommendations before they go to Congress, and the reports must also be posted publicly on the office website.
+Twice a year, by March 30 and September 30, the office must report to the House and Senate Veterans' Affairs Committees on the problems veterans face, fixes attempted, and independent legislative recommendations.
+The bill bars the Secretary and any other VA official from reviewing those recommendations before they reach Congress, and the reports are posted publicly.

 3

-Each Veterans Integrated Service Network must have a Deputy National Veterans’ Advocate, and that deputy must ensure at least 1 veteran advocate for every 12,000 veterans living in the VISN area who are enrolled in the VA patient enrollment system under 38 U.S.C.
-1705.
-The bill also requires staffing in a Washington, D.C., office for administration, coordination, and oversight.
+Each of the VA's regional networks (VISNs) gets a Deputy National Veterans' Advocate, who must keep at least one veteran advocate on staff for every 12,000 enrolled veterans living in that region.
+The bill also funds a Washington, D.C., office to handle administration, coordination, and oversight.

 4